Album facts: Double Fantasy

 During the summer of 1980, Lennon was on a sailing trip from Rhode Island to Bermuda, which turned into a near disaster.
 The yacht and crew were subjected to a sever storm and most on board succumbed to seasickness.
 John was the only one who didn't suffer from the seasickness and was forced to take command of the vessel, sailing for hours alone and without any assistance.

-After his harrowing experience on the yacht, Lennon reportedly found a new sense of vigor and appreciation for the fragility of life.
+After his harrowing experience on the yacht, Lennon reportedly found a new sense of vigour and appreciation for the fragility of life.
 He was then inspired to write the songs that would appear on Double Fantasy.

 I was there driving the boat for six hours, keeping it on course.
 I was buried under water.
 I was smashed in the face by waves for six solid hours.
 It won't go away.
 You can't change your mind.
 It's like being on stage; once you're on there's no gettin' off.
 A couple of the waves had me on my knees.
 I was just hanging on with my hands on the wheel - it's very powerful weather - and I was having the time of my life.
 I was screaming sea chanteys and shoutin' at the gods!
 I felt like the Viking, you know, Jason and the Golden Fleece.
 I arrived in Bermuda.
 Once I got there, I was so centred after the experience at sea that I was tuned in, or whatever, to the cosmos.
 And all these songs came! - John Lennon